Consumer Proposals and Your Credit Score

 Understanding how a consumer proposal impacts your credit

-Generally, with a bankruptcy filing or a consumer proposal, credit rating agencies will assign a very low to lowest credit score.
+Generally, with a bankruptcy filing or a consumer proposal in Ontario, credit rating agencies will assign a very low to lowest credit score.

 Information on your credit rating will be removed after a specified period, depending on the type of information and where you live.
 A consumer proposal will remain on your credit record for three years following the completion of the consumer proposal, while bankruptcy will stay on the credit report for six years from the date of discharge from bankruptcy.

 Your ability to secure credit will depend upon your ability to convince a lender that you are a good credit risk, despite the consumer proposal setback.
 In general, a lender is never obligated to extend credit to anyone.